Phil Stacey: Life and career

 Stacey was born in Harlan County, Kentucky.
 His mother, Adrell Horn, was born in Madison County, Kentucky and works as a nurse in Smyrna, Tennessee.
-His father, Gary Stacey, is a Church of God (Cleveland) minister who pastors a church.
+His father, Gary Stacey, was a Church of God (Cleveland) minister who pastors a church.
 Both of Stacey's grandfathers, Carlie Horn and E.T.
 Stacey, were also Church of God pastors.
 Stacey grew up in Fairfield, Ohio and began singing in church.
 In 2001, he joined in the U.S. Navy, and was the lead vocalist for the Navy Band Southeast.
 In 2006, he served as the music minister for First Coast Christian Center in Jacksonville, Florida.
-He currently resides in Andover, Kansas with his wife Kendra and their two daughters, Chloe and McKayla.

 Stacey graduated from Wichita Northwest High School in Wichita, Kansas in 1997.
 He attended Lee University in Cleveland, Tennessee.
 He holds a degree in vocal performance from Lee, where he was a member of one of its auditioned choirs, Lee Singers, and part of that choir's internally selected traveling ensemble, Second Edition.
 He was eliminated from American Idol along with Chris Richardson in the top six results episode; no one had been eliminated the week before.